audiojs/web-audio-write/readme.md

 * `context` − audio context, by default `destNode.context` is used.
 * `samplesPerFrame` defines processing block size, defaults to 1024
 * `channels` defines expected buffer number of channels, defaults to `destNode.channelCount`.

+If `destNode` is not provided, a default `audioContext.destination` is used.

 Writer recognizes any type of data sent into it: [AudioBuffer](https://github.com/audiojs/audio-buffer), [AudioBufferList](https://github.com/audiojs/audio-buffer-list), ArrayBuffer, FloatArray, Buffer, Array. `samplesPerFrame` and `channels` are used to convert raw data to AudioBuffer.